AmitKumar-09/Power-BI-Integrated-Azure-SQL-DB/README.md

 <kbd>![](images/signin.jpg "Credentials")</kbd>

     Note : At the first login, you will have to change the password, if asked for.

    > Note : At the first login, you will have to change the password, if asked for.

+> Note : At the first login, you will have to change the password, if asked for.

 2. Enter a new password.
 Then select Update password and sign in.

 3. Now, you will be directed to the Azure Dashboard